2014 South Dakota Attorney General election

-The 2014 South Dakota Attorney General election was held on November 4, 2014.
-Incumbent Marty Jackley successfully ran for a second full term after first being appointed to the position in 2009.
-The Democratic Party did not run a candidate, and Jackley beat Chad Haber of the Libertarian Party in a landslide.
+The 2014 South Dakota Attorney General election was held on November 4, 2014, to elect the attorney general of South Dakota.
+Republican incumbent Marty Jackley won re-election to a second full term after first being appointed to the position in 2009.
+Jackley defeated Chad Haber of the Libertarian Party in a landslide.
+The Democratic Party did not run a candidate.

 The Libertarian Party ran a negative campaign, accusing Jackley of large-scale corruption.
-Haber is the husband of former U.S. Senate candidate Annette Bosworth, who was, at the time, being investigated by the Attorney General's office on 12 felony election law charges.
+Haber is the husband of former U.S. Senate candidate Annette Bosworth, who was, at the time, being investigated by the attorney general's office on 12 felony election law charges.
 A year after the election, Haber still owed over $6,000 for multiple violations of campaign finance law.

 Background

 In 2009, Republican Marty Jackley was first appointed attorney general by then-governor Mike Rounds.
 Jackley succeeded one-term Republican incumbent Larry Long, who opted to be appointed by Governor Mike Rounds to be a circuit court judge in Sioux Falls.
 Jackley was then elected in 2010 for his first full term.